miso-lims/miso-lims/docs/user_manual/worksets.md

 {% include userman-heading.md section=page.section sub=sub title="Removing Items from a Workset" %}

 You can remove items from a workset on the Edit Workset page.
-Select the items you wish to remove on the Samples, Libraries, or Dilutions list, then click the "Remove from Workset" button in the toolbar at the top of the table.
+Select the items you wish to remove on the Samples, Libraries, or Library Aliquots list, then click the "Remove from Workset" button in the toolbar at the top of the table.
 In the dialog that appears, click the "Remove" button to confirm the removal.

 {% include userman-toplink.md %}